matthewlong29/PareAndFlourish_Site/_posts/2017-10-15-how-changing-your-perspective-changes-the-game.md

 As always, our advice is that if you look at a situation positively, you will receive a positive outcome.
 We will continue to preach that for the rest of forever; we all need to be reminded from time to time.

 How do you stay positive?
-Let us know in the comments or tweet us @pareandflourish!

 <hr class="secondary">